 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include relocation of the kitchen and bathroom.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include the reconfiguration of the kitchen/dining room, the installation of a wc compartment and the reconfiguration at attic floor level.

 We are unaware of any adverse planning proposals affecting the subjects although this should be confirmed by obtaining a Property Enquiry Certificate.

 Absolute ownership assumed.
 We are unaware of any easements, servitudes or rights of way which may adversely affect the property.
 This point should be confirmed by reference to the Title Deeds.